oscar-bender-stone/honors-thesis/source/1_introduction.typ

 AND how it doesn't work well with, e.g., logical formulas or such, IF this is true.
 Or maybe this IS still limited?]

-Addressing truth management is a whole topic in of itself and would not be done justice here.
+To create a suitable knowledge base, truth needs to be managed as well.
+This is a whole topic in of itself and would not be done justice here.
 What can be done is addressing _information_, the storage of the _asserted_ facts themselves, regardless of truth.
 As one example, suppose a scientist claims, "X is true about Y".
 One could debate the veracity of that claim, but what we can say is, "This scientist claims, 'X is true about Y'".
-Even if we doubt that, we could do: "We can formulate a claim: This scientist claims 'X is true about Y'".
-Via some annotation, like "This claim is expressible", the _syntactic expression_ of the claim can be separated from its _semantic truth value_.
+Even if we doubt that, we could
+do: "This claim can be formulated: 'This scientist claims 'X is true about Y''".
+By using these justifications, stating that a claim is _expressible_, the _syntactic expression_ of the claim can be separated from its _semantic truth value_.#footnote[One might be worried about a paradox, such as "This claim is
+  expressible: this claim is not expressible."
+We will avoid this using a clear separation of the overarching metatheory and object theory, with the former being syntactical in nature.
+To express this separation, we write quotes around the claim itself.]
 I will make this more rigorous in later sections, but this enables a truth checking to be a _flexible extension_ to an information system.
 This is the best we can do as a faithful representation, like human dependent feelings and emotions.